adjourn02/Dog-Adoption-Predictor/README.md

-## Project for Master's of Science in Analytics at Georgia Institute of Technology

-### Dog Adoption Predictor
+## Dog Adoption Predictor
-Using a data set from Austin Animal Center (https://data.austintexas.gov/Health-and-Community-Services/Austin-Animal-Center-Outcomes/9t4d-g238/about_data), I will build a classifier to predict dog adoptions.
-I have already created a subset of the original data to minimize storage and to focus on attributes that I want to further analyze.
-To be specific, I'm interested to see if age and breed are relevant factors in making decisions leading to dog adoption.
+Using a [dataset from Austin Animal Center](https://data.austintexas.gov/Health-and-Community-Services/Austin-Animal-Center-Outcomes/9t4d-g238/about_data), I built a classifier to predict dog adoptions from this shelter.
+I created a subset of the original dataset which focuses on relevant attributes such as age and breed.
+These features will be used to model a Logistic Regression classifier which predicts adoption outcomes.